mnot/I-D/stakeholder-rights/draft.md

 aspire to serve as a level, well-defined playing field where society's back-and-forth over the Internet can take place.

+In other words, while we cannot -- and should not -- create a human rights agenda at the IETF, we can make the impact of decisions upon them (as well as the rights of other stakeholders) more apparent and deliberate, by making our priorities explicit.

 ## Notational Conventions